Pakistani Zucchini (Courgette) Curry

 “…It blew my mind.
 I can’t stop thinking about it, weeks later!
 I had no idea courgette could taste so good, I will definitely be growing it again just to make this amazing curry.”Kath

 I originally published this zucchini recipe back in 2017.
 Since then, I’ve had hundreds of people reach out and share how much they love this curry.
 Here’s what I think makes this recipe special:

 - The cooking process brings out the sweet and rich flavors of zucchini.
-This plays well with the earthy, spicier flavors of curry.
+This plays well with the earthy, spicier flavors of this vegetarian curry.